Pasadena via Oak Knoll Line

-The Pasadena via Oak Knoll Line was an interurban route of the Pacific Electric Railway.
+The Pasadena via Oak Knoll Line was a United States interurban route of the Pacific Electric Railway.
 It operated from 1906 until 1950, between Downtown Los Angeles and Downtown Pasadena, California.
 Cars ran as far as Altadena during rush hours.

 History

 The route was originally built in 1906 to reach the Wentworth Hotel (later Huntington Hotel) in Oak Knoll from El Molino and was thusly known as the Wentworth Line, a designation it retained for some time.
 It tied into the Monrovia–Glendora Line.
 The routing through Pasadena was changed in 1913 to Lake Avenue, Colorado Street, Raymond Avenue, and through the car house on Fair Oaks Avenue.
 A further rerouting in downtown Los Angeles occurred on December 3, 1916.
 The outbound terminus was changed for all trips to Altadena between October 1928 and May 1929.
 The routing was reverted after that, but rear cars of a few rush hour trains continued until January 18, 1941.

 Congestion at the Pacific Electric Building during World War II forced Oak Knoll Line trains to utilize a loop route around Downtown instead of running directly to the terminal building starting in July 1943.
 Trains would continue to run to the Main Street Terminal every New Years Day to serve passengers traveling to the Tournament of Roses Parade.
 The loop line was discontinued on October 5, 1947.

 Service was largely discontinued after October 8, 1950 with a single round trip operating between Pasadena and El Molino to maintain the franchise.
 This ended after December 28.
 It was the second to last Pacific Electric line to be decommissioned in Pasadena, and was the last line to run along Colorado Boulevard.

 By 1981, the tracks along the entirety of the route had been removed.